kami93/SHpark/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I focus on multimodal representation learning.
-Much interest of mine is on capturing complementary interactions between texts and vision with temporal actions.
-I also study a multimodal learning model's sense of uncertainty under the variations in data quality.
-As for my academic career, I am a Ph.D. student member of [Algorithmic Intelligence Laboratory @ the KAIST AI](http://alinlab.kaist.ac.kr/index.html), advised by Dr. Jinwoo Shin.
-Previously, I graduated from Hanyang University with M.S. and B.S degrees under Dr. Jun-Won Choi, where I studied machine learning models for motion forecasting.
-Please find my CV for more details!
+I focus on multi-modal representation learning.
+Most of my recent works are related to few-/zero-shot adaptation of vision-language models for novel tasks and data, including image segmentation and video recognition.
+Currently, I am a Ph.D. student member of [Algorithmic Intelligence Laboratory @ the KAIST AI](http://alinlab.kaist.ac.kr/index.html), advised by Dr. Jinwoo Shin.
+Previously, I graduated from Hanyang University with M.S. and B.S degrees under Dr. Jun-Won Choi, where I studied machine learning models for motion forecasting and autonomous driving.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.